Frequently Asked Questions

 - 04

 A number of benefits are available from participating in psychotherapy.
 Oftentimes the therapeutic relationship, which is built around the idea of unconditional acceptance and trust, is the most helpful part of the process.
 Others find it helpful just to know that someone understands.
 Therapy can also provide a fresh perspective on a difficult problem or point you in the direction of a solution.
-To a certain extent, the benefits you obtain from therapy depend on how well you utilize the process and put into practice what you learn.
+To a certain extent, the benefits you obtain from therapy depend on how well you utilize the process, how honest you can be with yourself and your ability to put into practice what you learn consistently.

 Some more specific benefits of therapy are: